artsy/relay-workshop/README.md

 [Relay](https://relay.dev/docs/v10.1.3/) is a powerful GraphQL client.
 At Artsy we use it in both our [web app](https://github.com/artsy/force) and [mobile app](https://github.com/artsy/eigen).

-Relay is also complex and difficult to learn.
+Relay is also complex and difficult to learn - but it's totally worth it!
 This project contains exercises to help you learn Relay[*](#which-version-of-relay-are-we-learning) by introducing concepts a little bit at a time.

 ## Get Started